The 20 Best Biotinidase Deficiency Doctors in Japan

 Nagasaki, JP

-Atsushi Utani practices in Nagasaki, Japan.
+Atsushi Utani practices practicing medicine in Nagasaki, Japan.
 Mr. Utani is rated as an Experienced expert by MediFind in the treatment of Biotinidase Deficiency.
-His top areas of expertise are Pseudoxanthoma Elasticum, Primary Localized Cutaneous Amyloidosis, Angiosarcoma of the Scalp, and Keloids.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Pseudoxanthoma Elasticum, Primary Localized Cutaneous Amyloidosis, Keloids, and Pellagra.

 While we make every effort to provide the best results possible, data is currently limited outside of the United States.
 Doctors listed may include both clinicians and researchers, and individuals relocate frequently.
 We recommend contacting doctors directly to confirm their location and areas of focus.
 Contact information is provided when available.
 Learn more about our expert tiers.